Station51/sagetemplate/README.md

 ## Community.

-Keep track of development and community news
+Keep track of development and community news.

 * Participate on the [Roots Discourse](https://discourse.roots.io/)
 * Follow [@rootswp on Twitter](https://twitter.com/rootswp)